-- Old age: When you are getting older, you start losing muscle mass.
+- Old age: When you get older, you start losing muscle mass.
 You experience a slower metabolic rate and tend to be less active.
 These factors make it easier for people to gain weight as they grow older.

 Symptoms of obesity

-The first thing you notice in someone that is obese is the too much body fat or large body size.
-Asides the obvious sign of obesity which you notice in the person's appearance, there are some symptoms obese people may experience.
+The first thing you notice about an obese person is their excessive body fat or large body size.
+Aside from the obvious sign of obesity, which you notice in the person's appearance, there are some symptoms obese people may experience.

 Some common symptoms of obesity include: